Healthdirect Free Australian health advice you can count on.

 • A kidney transplant allows you to live without dialysis.

-• You can receive a kidney from a living donor, usually a relative or friend, or you can be on a waiting list to receive a kidney from someone who has recently died.
+• You can receive a kidney from a living donor, usually a relative or friend, or you can be placed on a waiting list to receive a kidney from someone who has recently died.

 • After a transplant, you need to look after your new kidney by taking your medicines as instructed by your health team, and maintaining a healthy lifestyle.